adapter-hub/adapters/docs/methods.md

 ```

 In addition, _Adapters_ supports configuring multiple hyperparameters tuned in the ReFT paper in `ReftConfig`, including:
-- number of prefix positions, via `prefix_positions`
+- `prefix_positions`: number of prefix positions
-- number of suffix positions, via `suffix_positions`
+- `suffix_positions`: number of suffix positions
-- which layers to intervene on, via `layers`.
+- `layers`: The layers to intervene on.
 This can either be `"all"` or a list of layer ids
-- whether to tie parameters between prefixes and suffixes, via `tied_weights`
+- `tied_weights`: whether to tie parameters between prefixes and suffixes

 _Papers:_